Brittany: Flora and fauna

 Brittany's wildlife is typical of France with several distinctions.
 On one hand, the region, due to its long coastline, has a rich oceanic fauna, and some birds cannot be seen in other French regions.
 On the other hand, the species found in the inland are usually common for France, and because Brittany is a peninsula, the number of species is lower in its western extremity than in the eastern part.

 A variety of seabirds can be seen close to the seaside, which is home to colonies of cormorants, gulls, razorbills, northern gannets, common murres and Atlantic puffins.
 Most of these birds breed on isolated islands and rocks and thus are hard to observe.
-The inland is home to common European species including pheasants, barn swallows, woodcocks, common swifts, partridges...
+The inland is home to common European species including pheasants, barn swallows, woodcocks, common swifts, and partridges.

 Like Cornwall, Wales and Ireland, the waters of Brittany attract marine animals including basking sharks, grey seals, leatherback turtles, dolphins, porpoises, jellyfish, crabs and lobsters.
 Bass is common along the coast, small-spotted catsharks live on the continental shelf, rattails and anglerfish populate the deep waters.
 River fish of note include trout, Atlantic salmon, pikes, shades and lampreys.
 The Breton rivers are also home to beavers and otters and to some invasive American species, such as the coypu which destroys the ecosystem and accelerated the extinction of the European mink.

 Among the invertebrates, Brittany is notably home to the escargot de Quimper, the freshwater pearl mussel and the white-clawed crayfish.
 The larger Breton mammals died out during the modern period, including the wolf.
 Today, mammals of note include roe deer, wild boar, foxes, hares and several species of bat.

 Brittany is widely known for the Breton horse, a local breed of draft horse, and for the Brittany gun dog.
 The region also has its own breeds of cattle, some of which are on the brink of extinction: the Bretonne Pie Noir, the Froment du Léon, the Armorican and the Nantaise.

 The Breton forests, dunes, moorlands and marshes are home to several iconic plants, such as endemic cistus, aster and linaria varieties, the horseshoe vetch and the lotus maritimus.